lpapailiou/tictactoe/README.md

 #### The rules
 There are two players playing on a 3x3 grid.
 After each move, the players switch.
 One player plays with a __x__ symbol, the other one has the __o__ symbol.
 The player who succeeds first to get three symbols in a row (or column or diagonal) wins.

+#### How to play
+If no manual player is involved, starting the game is sufficient.
+If you play manually, use clicks on the grid fields to set your symbol (gui mode) or enter a number between 1 and 9 when prompted (console mode).
+The number 1 will correspond with the grid field on top left, then the grid field will in crease by one from left to right, top to bottom.

 #### The parameters
 As this application focuses on machine learning, there are several parameters to control.
 Following, a quick explanation: